user-sbd/dev/notes/lyrics/lucki.md

-broken loyalty they dont ride for me where the love at fake loves a drug and it just lies to me what is trust at cid in the crib takin all the funds thats a setup one day out randoms asking me for shit like let me getupp seen his body drop fo some street rep what a letdown when you take a life nigga aint no refund dats a mandown mandown my face don een got a frown ion feel like shit no more try to take when wen we in the town nigga we gon up the score
+broken loyalty they dont ride for me where the love at fake loves a drug and it just lies to me what is trust at cid in the crib takin all the funds thats a setup one day out niggas asking me for shit like let me getupp seen his body drop fo some street rep what a letdown when you take a life nigga aint no refund dats a mandown mandown my face don een got a frown ion even feel shit no more try to take when wen we in the town nigga we gon up the score

-demons in my mind got me talkin to the walls ion know if ima stand up or ima fall voices in the back of my head they keep callin out for more poppin percs just to silence all the noise behind the door sippin lean tryna wash away the pain down to the core they see the chains they see the whips they think a nigga made it
+demons in my mind got me talkin to the walls ion know if i can stand up or if ima fall if i fall who gon pick me up i was at thhe bottom chillin w real dirty stuff so when we hit its a headshot no fakin bluff voices in the back of my head keep callin out for more poppin percs just to silence all the noise behind the door sippin lean tryna wash away the pain down to the core they see the chains they see the whips they think a nigga made it